Pay yourself a regular income

 you withdraw each year, the investment returns you receive and the

 amount of fees you pay.
-Use our account-based pension calculator to
+Our account-based pension calculator will

 What happens if I die?

 If you die, any money remaining in your account will be paid to

 If you have nominated a reversionary beneficiary then that